Student Academic Affairs Office

 Students wishing to change their registration after the deadline should be aware that approvals of such petitions are not routinely granted.
 An undergraduate petition must accompany credit/no credit and grade replacements requests made after the deadline.
 Check the campus academic calendar for specific dates.

 Council on Teacher Education Petitions

 Council on Teacher Education petitions are required for matters over which the Council on Teacher Education has jurisdiction.
-The following are examples of the types of requests that must be submitted on a Council petition: requests to be certified with less than a 2.50 grade point average; substitution or waiver of early field experience; the special and professional education requirements; and requests to student teach in the event the student has less than a 2.50 University of Illinois at Urbana-Champaign, cumulative, content area and/or professional education grade point average and/or is on academic probation.
+The following are examples of the types of requests that must be submitted on a Council petition: requests to be certified with less than a 2.50 grade point average, substitution or waiver of early field experience, substitutions to meet the special and professional education requirements, and requests to student teach in the event the student has less than a 2.50 University of Illinois at Urbana-Champaign, cumulative, content area and/or professional education grade point average and/or is on academic probation.
 Final decisions on Council petitions are made by the Executive Director of the Council on Teacher Education and/or the Licensure Officer with input from the student’s Dean and adviser.
 Petitions authorizing a substitution for any requirement should be kept until the degree has been completed.

 Financial Aid and Scholarships

 The Office of Student Financial Aid is located at 620 East John Street.
 Students who have federal- or state-funded aid packages should direct all questions regarding financial aid to the staff in this office.
 The following list of financial aid packages i s a brief description of some assistance programs earmarked for future educators.
 Please consult the Campus Financial Aid website for more information on the variety of scholarships available.